atiq-cs/blog/input/posts/shell/pwsh.md

   - pwsh
   - system administration
 ---
-_This article formerly titled as 'Powershell Frequently Used Commands'_
+_This article formerly titled as 'Powershell Frequently Used Commands.
+Even though the article is titled pwsh it draws back on the topic of Powershell as well.'_

 Please be aware of notation below in command outlines. `$` represents a command and rests of the lines following that line are output.
 Powershell is superset of traditional command prompt.
 Hence, all usual binaries still run on powershell for example, `takeown`.